VallyBerry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a directory on alx shlell redirections
+This is a directory that contains scripts of alx doing various tasks